SoftwareHeritage/swh-deposit/docs/api/use-cases.rst

    b.
 Server stores information received (metadata or software archive source
       code or both).

+4. The server creates a loading task and submits it to the :ref:`Job Scheduler <swh-scheduler>`

-4. The server notifies the client it acknowledged the client's request.
+5. The server notifies the client it acknowledged the client's request.
 An ``http 201 Created`` response with a deposit receipt in the body response is sent back.
 That deposit receipt will hold the necessary information to eventually complete the deposit later on if it was incomplete (also known as